juliuskunze/jaxnet/README.md

 shared_net=Sequential([layer, layer])
 ```

-This is equivalent to: (This is already working in the current implementation.)
+This is equivalent to (already implemented!):

 ```python
 @parameterized